Ryder37YYZ/ryder37yyz.github.io/index.md

 ## This is Ryder37.

-I am a student interested in programming and web design.
+I am a student (GitHub: [Ryder37YYZ](https://github.com/Ryder37YYZ)) interested in programming and web design.
 This website is my personal portfolio that includes my past and current projects.

 ### Projects